Arthritis Care

 Introduction

 Managing arthritis doesn’t mean putting an end to your line dancing dreams or gardening marathons.
+The following advice is especially relevant for older adults managing this chronic disease.

 Let’s dive into how you can care for those creaky joints with a blend of humor, wisdom, and practical advice.